Bioenergy and Industrial Biotechnology

 - The importance of mathematical and real models to understand metabolic processes as well as food related systems like the human gut.

 - Collection and analysis of large datasets to understand the integration of multiple factors and allow process optimisation.

-This element of MIBTP focuses on understanding how microbes can be exploited to create new and better products that have high value across a range of applications, including pharmaceuticals, agrochemicals, biofuels and platform chemicals.
+This element of MIBTP focuses on understanding how microbes and other organisms can be exploited to create new and better products that have high value across a range of applications, including pharmaceuticals, medical devies, agrochemicals, biofuels and platform chemicals.
 It exploits the mining of genomic information for potential new pathways and depends on high throughput analysis of metabolic products to detect and identify them.
-Training in analytical chemistry methods will be offered as part of the package.
-The package also links with Bio-processing above.

-- Mining (meta)genomic information for new polyketide synthase/nonribosomal peptide synthetase (and other) biosynthetic pathways and their associated metabolic products (large data sets, genomic and metagenomic data mining, analytical chemistry techniques for product identification and structure elucidation)
+- Mining (meta)genomic information for new biosynthetic pathways and their associated metabolic products (large data sets, genomic and metagenomic data mining, analytical chemistry techniques for product identification and structure elucidation)